six5532one/chat-server/README.md

 Description of Code
 --------------------
-This source code implements a CLI chat server with the specifications listed in `specification.pdf`.
+This source code implements a CLI chat server with the specifications listed in `specifications.pdf`.
 Features include authentication, blocking IPs for suspicious login activity, broadcasting messages to all other users, specifying one or more users to send a message to, viewing the list of users who were connected to the server within the last n minutes, and automatically logging out inactive clients.

 The code is organized using object-oriented design and includes these files:
 * `Server.java`: listens for client requests for TCP connections, maintaining the state of authentication attempts